Stape

 Firestore will use the UserID as the document name and save details about the user session within these documents.
 While this is a straightforward way to organize Firestore, there are numerous other approaches to maintain data about the complete user experience in Firebase.

 1.2 If needed, write data to Firestore.
-For this purpose, I use the Firestore Writer tag.
+For this purpose, we use the Firestore Writer tag.
 Please check this detailed guide on how to use the Firestore Writer tag.
-I use the collection UserID.
-For each user ID, I create a new document that uses cid as a document name.
+We use the collection UserID.
+For each user ID, we create a new document that uses cid as a document name.

 1.3 The GA4 server-side tag has a standard configuration and triggers every time the GA4 client is claimed, and the user consents to analytics cookies.